 - Easy to Remember – The domain should be catchy and something that others will remember.

-Examples of Bad Domain Names
+Bad Domain Names

-GM introduced the popular U.S. vehicle in Mexico but couldn’t understand why the sales were so bad.
+There is an old marketing story that involves the Chevy Nova automobile.
+The rumor goes General Motors introduced the popular U.S. vehicle in Mexico but couldn’t understand why the sales were so bad.

-They didn’t realize that no va in Spanish means “no go”!
+They didn’t realize that “no va” in Spanish means “no go”!

 Here’s a list of domains you do NOT want to emulate.